So Long, Astoria

-So Long, Astoria is the fourth studio album by American rock band The Ataris, released on March 4, 2003.
+So Long, Astoria is the fourth studio album and the major-label debut studio album by American rock band The Ataris, released on March 4, 2003, through Columbia Records.
 The album's title song alludes to the 1985 film The Goonies, which is set in Astoria, Oregon.

 Background

 In February 2001, The Ataris released their third album End Is Forever through independent label Kung Fu Records.
 In May, vocalist/guitarist Kris Roe revealed that the group would start writing for their next album later in the year.
 In June, guitarist Marco Peña left the group due to creative and personal differences.
 He was replaced by their guitar tech John Collura, formerly of the band Beefcake.
 Roe said Collura "definitely brought us back to [being the] best of friends", as well making them "realize that this band has got a lot of life in it".
 Also in June, the group contributed a new track to the Warped Tour 2001 compilation, "Looking Back on Today".
 The band signed with major label Columbia Records in July.
 Roe explained: "We wanted to go somewhere where we knew that even if our record didn't do well, that we would have a career still as a band".

 Later in July, Roe revealed that the group would be releasing their next album in mid-2002 and that it would be in the musical style of their second album Blue Skies, Broken Hearts...Next 12 Exits (1999).
 In October, Roe said the album was tentatively titled Don't Ever Compromise What You Believe.
 In December, the group said they had 13 songs that they were working on, and were planning to record in March 2002.
 In January 2002, the group contributed a new song to the Orange County soundtrack.
 In April, Roe said the group were expected to begin recording in May.
 When looking for producers, bassist Mike Davenport said a few names came up: "Lou [Giordano] was always my choice.
 Ric Ocasek said [']I don't get it.'
 Mark Trombino told us to keep writing."
 Davenport pushed for Giordano, "and the minute [Roe and Giordano] spoke, it worked."
 In early July, Roe said the album would be titled So Long, Astoria.
 Later that month, Giordano was enlisted as the album's producer and that recording would finally occur in August.